Small Joint Replacement Surgery in the Fingers

 - Joints of the hand and fingers may be warm and tender to the touch

 - Deformities such as enlarged knuckles or crooked finger(s)

 The PIP joint is closest to the knuckle.
 Replacement of this joint can be effective.
 It is most effective for the little finger and ring finger, as they are most important for grasping an object.
-Dr. Tyson Cobb, an orthopaedic surgeon and Director of our Hand and Upper Extremity Center, removes the damaged joint and will typically use a pyrocarbon implant to replace it, although a silicone version can also used.
+Dr. Megan Crosmer, an orthopaedic surgeon and director of our Hand & Wrist Center, removes the damaged joint and will typically use a pyrocarbon implant to replace it, although a silicone version can also be used.
 It ultimately depends on the patient’s condition, age, activity level, and bone quality.
 Postoperative recommendations typically include wearing a splint for about three weeks followed by physical therapy as needed.